 To be clear – I never thought or believed I had PTSD [see update below] and, I was happy to hear an official diagnosis confirming it.

 But, I know I still have mental-health issues.
 My wife still knows it.
 My GP still thinks it.

-So what does “I don’t think I can do any more for you” actually mean?
+But, getting back to the first guy – what does “I don’t think I can do any more for you” actually mean?